 Introducing The Chestnut-Breasted Mannikin, A Beautiful Bird With Faint Shades Of Brown And A Good-Looking Tail

-The Chestnut-breasted Mannikin is a brown finch with a black face, grey crown and bill.
+The Chestnut-breasted Mannikin is a brown finch with a black face, gray crown, and bill.
 The chestnut-brown chest of this bird is separated by a black bar from its white underparts.

-Its tail and rump are golden orange in color.
-It also has a black under-tail.
+Its tail and rump are golden orange in color, and it also has a black undertail.

-Female Chestnut-breasted Mannikins are paler than males.
-The young ones are evenly olive-brown at the top and pale below.
+Female Chestnut-breasted Mannikins are paler than males, while the young ones are evenly olive-brown on top and pale below.

-Chestnut-breasted Manikins are typically seen in Australia's northern and eastern coastal regions.
-They fly in small groups or pairs.
+Chestnut-breasted Mannikins are typically seen in Australia's northern and eastern coastal regions, flying in small groups or pairs.

-During rainy seasons, they are seen in low-land areas with tall grasses.
-Then during the dry season, they migrate.
+During the rainy season, they are found in lowland areas with tall grasses, but during the dry season, they migrate.

-These birds build their nests in tall grasses, and at times, in shrubs.
-When it's a non-breeding season, they may fly with flocks, which can consist of hundreds of birds.
+These birds build their nests in tall grasses and, at times, in shrubs.
+When it's the non-breeding season, they may fly in flocks that can consist of hundreds of birds.

-They fly with amazing coordination.
-The Chestnut-breasted Manikins flutter quickly as they perform simultaneous turns prior to suddenly dropping into shrubs and vegetation.
+They fly with amazing coordination, fluttering quickly as they perform simultaneous turns before suddenly dropping into shrubs and vegetation.

-They generally work together with other finch species.
-They include Crimson Finches, Double-barred Finches, Long-tailed Finches, Pictorella Mannikins, Red-browed Finches, Star Finches, Nutmeg Mannikins, and Yellow-rumped Mannikins.
+They generally work together with other finch species, including Crimson Finches, Double-barred Finches, Long-tailed Finches, Pictorella Mannikins, Red-browed Finches, Star Finches, Nutmeg Mannikins, and Yellow-rumped Mannikins.

-They forage through low grass and move up the stems to gather seeds directly from the heads.
-They generally do not take seeds that have already fallen on the ground.
+They forage through low grass and move up the stems to gather seeds directly from the heads, generally avoiding seeds that have already fallen to the ground.

 Say hello to the Chestnut-breasted Mannikin (Lonchura castaneothorax).

-Since Chestnut-breasted Mannikins have a very large range, they do not reach the Vulnerable thresholds, which is based on the range size criterion.
+Since Chestnut-breasted Mannikins have a very large range, they do not reach the Vulnerable thresholds, which are based on the range size criterion.

 These birds are commonly found in long grasses, reed beds, mangroves, and swamps.

-They're not just found in Australia.
-They can be seen in New Guinea as well.
+They're not just found in Australia; they can also be seen in New Guinea.

 These birds feed on grass seeds from the stalk.

-Winged termites are also part of their diet.
-They eat them during the start of the breeding season.
+Winged termites are also part of their diet, which they consume during the start of the breeding season.

 The Chestnut-breasted Mannikins build nests in colonies.

-Their nests are close to each other in sugar cane, reeds, or grass clumps They sit less than 2 meters above the ground.
+Their nests are close to each other in sugar cane, reeds, or grass clumps, sitting less than 2 meters above the ground.

-The nests are round and made of fresh or dried grass blades.
-Fine grasses line them as well.
+The nests are round and made of fresh or dried grass blades, lined with fine grasses as well.

-Although the nest won't have entrance tunnels, the entrance may feature a hood.
-The males and females are the ones that build the nest, incubate the eggs, and feed the babies.
+Although the nests do not have entrance tunnels, the entrance may feature a hood.
+Both males and females build the nest, incubate the eggs, and feed the young.

 However, it's only the females that stay in the nest overnight.
-Birds held captive cab breed in finch next boxes and woven wicker nests.
+Birds held in captivity can breed in finch nest boxes and woven wicker nests.

 These birds are very social creatures.

 During the breeding season, they will join other flocks in search of food.
-They distinctly like barley seed, so locals call them "barley birds".
+They particularly like barley seeds, which is why locals call them "barley birds."

 See the Chestnut-breasted Mannikin in action.